k-deguz/k-deguz.github.io/essays/javascript-odyssey.md

     <p class="pt-1"></p>
 </div>

-#### Early Beginnings with CS
+#### Finding Career Roots
-Before becoming a CS major at the University of Hawaii at Mānoa, I had previously taken one CS class in high school.
-It gave me experience and allowed me to work on several small projects that tested my relatively limited knowledge of programming at the time.
-In retrospect, much of these projects featured work in which our instructor did not allow us to get acclimated with one specific programming language.
-Instead, he gave us projects, assigned us in groups, and simply required us to produce a solution to the problem space.
+Before I became a CS major at the University of Hawaii at Mānoa, I had previously taken just one class within the intricate world of computer science back in high school.
+In retrospect, the memories and experiences I developed during that time were what eventually led me to pursue this career pathway.
+At the time, it allowed me to work on tiny projects that tested my relatively limited knowledge of programming.

-These experiences provided us an environment to work with code, but not the inner realm of how things work.
-For example, though I remember making a 2D platformer on Scratch, an interactive story with Python and a fitness mobile app using MIT App Inventor, it did not allow me to grasp the main components of a programming language’s syntax or semantics in an in-depth way.
+Looking back on it now, I remember how we didn't learn concepts behind creating a product, but rather how to produce an end-result.
+The class felt like an experimental sandbox, where we were given the tools and environment to make something - but lacked understanding behind the way things function.
+Though I remember making a 2D platformer using Scratch or an interactive story on Repl.it with Python, I struggled to understand why and how things worked the way they did.

 <!-- Padding for space between sections-->
 <div>